openedx/docs.openedx.org/source/educators/migration_wip/16_manage_live_course/course_enrollment.rst

 either before or after the learners register their user accounts.

-.. important:: Course team members are not automatically enrolled in courses, although they can access content in Studio, the LMS, and Insights.
+.. important:: Course team members are not automatically enrolled in courses, although they can access content in Studio, and the LMS.
 To work on a course, every course team member must register, activate a user account, and enroll in the course.